Our experts at OSF INI have extensive experience in treating brain tumors. We offer the most advanced surgical and nonsurgical treatments available.

 Despite its name, stereotactic radiosurgery is not actually surgery at all.
 It requires no incision and is painless.
 This therapy uses narrow beams of radiation generated from different angles to give highly-focused radiation to a brain tumor, while sparing the surrounding tissue.
 It usually takes one or two hours and is typically one treatment.
 Most patients go home the same day.
 Side effects include, fatigue, headache and nausea.

-The INI offers many different types of state-of-the-art radiosurgery options, considered the best in the world.
+The OSF INI offers many different types of state-of-the-art radiosurgery options, considered the best in the world.
 The type of radiosurgery depends on the size of the tumor, other treatment and the required outcome.

 Other radiosurgery options include: